• Home

 Picture

-This Year the season of Lent is celebrated by the Roman Catholic Church from February 22-April 8.
+This Year the season of Lent is celebrated by the Roman Catholic Church from March - April 5

 The purpose of Lent is to be a season of fasting, self-denial, Christian growth, penitence, conversion, and simplicity.
 The word Lent means “springtime.”
 This season can be viewed from the perspective of Stewardship: it is spiritual spring cleaning—a time for taking spiritual inventory and then cleaning out those things which hinder our relationships with Jesus Christ and our service to Him.
 The season of Lent begins with a symbol of repentance: receiving ashes on one's forehead.
 To reflect this, our interior life should lead us toward greater dependence on God’s mercy and grace and less attachment to those things which distract us from living as stewards of God’s gifts.